 Investigating the Status of a Bitcoin Order

-If you need assistance, feel free to Submit a Request.
-For fastest service, here is the information we'll need:
+If you need assistance, feel free to Submit a Request with the following details:

 Bitcoin Transaction ID